MD-Junayed000/DataBench-QA-System---SemEval-Task-8-utilizing-deepset-bert-large-uncased-whole-word-masking-squad2-/README.md

 # 📌 DataBench QA System - SemEval Task 8

 ## 📝 Overview
-This repository contains a fully automated *question-answering (QA) system* developed for the *SemEval Task 8: DataBench Competition.
-The system is designed to extract answers from structured datasets, process them, and generate responses using **NLP techniques* and *transformer-based models*.
+This repository contains a fully automated *question-answering (QA) system* developed for the **SemEval Task 8: DataBench Competition**.
+The system is designed to extract answers from structured datasets, process them, and generate responses using **NLP techniques and transformer-based models.**

 ---